pscheid1/TSSG-laravel-musiclibrary/README.md

 desires to perform operations permitted by one of their other assigned roles, they must edit their account and select the desired role from the list of roles assigned to their account.
 Only an administrator can add additional roles to an account.

-Roles and their associated rights are *hard coded*.
+Roles and their associated rights are *hard coded*..
 To create a new role or change the rights associated with a role, code modification is required.
 Other than that, all the other table entries are modifiable through the provided interface.

 Most of the functionality works the same for all elements.
 Use a List xyz  menu item to itemize an individual table.
 From the list